luno/.github/CONTRIBUTING.md

 # Contribution Guidelines
 We welcome feedback, bug reports, and pull requests!
 For pull requests (PRs), please stick to the following guidelines:
-* Before submitting a PR, verify that [an issue](https://github.com/luno/REPONAME/issues) exists that describes the bug fix or feature you want to contribute.
-If there's no issue yet, please [create one](https://github.com/luno/REPONAME/issues/new/choose).
+* Before submitting a PR, verify that an issue exists that describes the bug fix or feature you want to contribute.
+If there's no issue yet, please create one.
-* Fork REPONAME on your GitHub user account, make code changes there, and then create a PR against the main REPONAME repository.
+* Fork the repo on your GitHub user account, make code changes there, and then create a PR against the `main` branch.
 * Add tests for any new features or bug fixes.
 Ideally, each PR increases the test coverage.
 We have a quality gate that checks.
 * Follow the existing code style (follow [Effective Go](https://go.dev/doc/effective_go) where no obvious convention exists).
 * Use the pull request template provided, and fill in all the details you can.